tearflake/symbolverse/README.md

                | <start>
 ```

-and there is only six builtin functions for sub-structural transformations:
+and there is only six builtin functions used for sub-structural transformations:

 ```
 (CONSL <ANY> <ANY>)       -> <RESULT>